lekoala/silverstripe-tabulator/README.md

 You can make any column editable.
 Simply call `makeColumnEditable` and pass along relevant editor details.

-Upon blur, it will trigger a ajaxEdit request.
+Upon blur, it will trigger a ajaxEdit request on the editUrl endpoint if set.

 ## Buttons